sovrin-foundation/old-sovrin/getting-started.md

 sovrin> prompt ALICE
 ALICE>
 ```
-The status comm and gives general information about the state of theCLI.
+The status command gives general information about the state of the CLI.
 Alice tries it:

 ```
 ALICE> status